niiabe/Portfolio/README.md

 This project was a great first step.
 For future projects, I plan to explore more advanced features, such as:

-*   Implementing a full CRUD (Create, Read, Update, Delete) interface for projects.
+*   Implementing API for CRUD Operations.
 *   Adding user registration and more complex role management.
 *   Deploying the application to a cloud provider like Azure.
 *   Writing automated tests to ensure code quality.